-1) Sustainability criteria
+1) Sustainability criteria:

-For advice on the procurement of timber and timber
+For advice on the procurement of timber and timber products,

-of sustainability (Category B evidence) see the
+sustainability (Category B evidence) see the

 Central Point of Expertise on Timber Procurement (CPET)